 Farewell Etaoin Shrdlu: An Age-old Printing Process Gives Way to Modern Technology.
 Directed by David Loeb Weiss.
 Brooklyn, NY: D.L.
 Weiss, 1980.
 “Etaoin Shrdlu” was a string of letters punched into the machine to indicate a typing error. ↩

 Ibid.
-This segment reappears in the recent documentary Graphic Means, discussed below.
+This segment reappears in the recent documentary Linotype, discussed below.
 The editors pointedly cut away before the last sentence on the likely future of automation. ↩

 At this time, remaining ITU locals were either absorbed into the Communications Workers of America or the Teamsters. ↩